AElfProject/AElfDocs/Technical/main-page.md

 ### **Smart Contracts**

   A `Smart Contract` can be seen as a protocol.
 It’s implemented as a service (micro-service).
-  For example, this means that since the Consensus Protocol is defined as a `Smart Contract`, it is in fact a service.
+  For example, this means that since the **Consensus Protocol** is defined as a `Smart Contract`, it is in fact a service.
   When a chain is created, it needs genesis block with a collection of Smart Contracts deployed.
 This collection, named as **Genesis Smart Contract Collection**, can be changed in the future by vote.
-The contract code will be encapsulated in `SmartContractRegistration` and registered into `AccountZero`. `Smartcontract` objects should be cached in memory by  `SmartContractZero` using `SmartContractRegistration`.
+The contract code will be encapsulated in `SmartContractRegistration` and registered into `AccountZero`. `Smartcontract` objects should be cached in memory.
+  `SmartContractZero` provides entries for `Smartcontract` using `SmartContractRegistration`.

 ### **World State**